okclm/Telemetry/README.md

 - When there is a change in the current wind strength

 The telemtry data is saved to a text file located in the game's Mods folder.
 The filename is formatted as the name of the current game save followed by "_Telemetry.log".
-Any illegal or blank characters in the save name are replaced with underscores.
+Any illegal characters are removed and blank characters are replaced with underscores.
-For example, if the name of the current game save is "FAR TERRITORY", the telemetry data will be saved in "FAR_TERRITORY_Telemetry.log"
+For example, if the name of the current game save is "FAR TERRITORY?", the telemetry data will be saved in "FAR_TERRITORY_Telemetry.log"

 ### Options